Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

   * ```getSchemaForAllSqlTables``` for all non-system tables

-**NOTE:** This is an experimental module and for now, we only support four databases: MariaDB, MySQL, PostgreSQL, and SQLite.
+**NOTE:** This is an experimental module and for now, we only support four databases: MariaDB, MySQL, PostgreSQL, SQLite and Vertica.

 Additionally, support for JSON and date-time types is limited.
 Please take this into consideration when using these functions.